ECHOEProject/echoe/doc/documentation.md

 - Manuscript punctuation
 - Manuscript majusculization

 A typical unit seeks to cover one syntactic clause or a short sentence. _Inquit_-clauses are set off from direct speech unless this results in very short units or syntactically incomplete sequences: thus "hē cwæð" is not normally left stranded, but "þā spræc hē and cwæð" has typically been assigned its own segment.
 The thinking here is that there are use cases for which it may be desirable to isolate direct speech.
-However, Bible verses as defined today typically include _inquit_-clauses and direct speech in the same verse, and such Bible formatting is typically mimicked in ECHOE so as to make it easier to compare multiple renderings and echoes of a given Bible verse.
+However, Bible verses as defined today typically include _inquit_-clauses and direct speech in the same verse, and such Bible formatting is typically mimicked in ECHOE so as to make it easier to compare renderings of a given Bible verse with their source and among themselves.
 Conversely, the division of biblical books into verses sometimes violates conventional syntactic and content constraints either by including multiple speakers in a single verse or by separating subject and verb in the Latin in a way that would be undesirable in Old English, e.g. by starting a verse with "dicens" with the subject left stranded in the preceding verse.
 Wherever the biblical division is undesirable for these sorts of reasons, ECHOE reverts to its syntax-first approach and cites the appropriate verses in multiple units, or multiple verses in the appropriate units, where necessary, even if that means multiple verses have to be cross-referenced in the biblical source reference.

-A degree of inconsistency should be expected to result from these complex considerations, as well as from shifting insights over the seven years it took to define `<s>`{.xml}-units across the corpus and the difficulty of modifying segmentation after the fact once the source reports had begun referring explicitly to sentence identifiers already assigned.
+A degree of inconsistency should be expected to result from these complex considerations, as well as from shifting insights over the seven years it took to define `<s>`{.xml}-units across the corpus and the difficulty of modifying segmentation after the fact once the source reports had begun referring explicitly to segment identifiers already assigned.
 Hence the [below](#notes-for-further-processing) recommendation to rely on rolling context windows for analyses in which consistency of context window matters.
 In one case ([331.53](https://echoe.uni-goettingen.de/#/versions/text/331.53)), it has been necessary to define "Leofan men" as its own unit because manuscript markup marks the transition between [331.52](https://echoe.uni-goettingen.de/#/versions/text/331.52) and [331.53](https://echoe.uni-goettingen.de/#/versions/text/331.53) as optional, and setting it off as such in the XML required that the `<s>`{.xml}-tree should terminate at that point.

 ## Tokenization